leahhou/Vinyl-Record-Market/README.md

 * Display a “featured-artist” image and information.
 This will be based on a randomly selected album from the current number of listings.

-##3.Describe the project will you be conducting and how. your App will address the needs.
+##3.Describe the project will you be conducting and how your App will address the needs.

 Vinyl Countdown will be a two sided marketplace where users will be able to buy and sell individual records.
 The current sites are either not specific enough or have a sub standard UI/Ux.
 This puts vinyl countdown in a unique position to capitalize on an already established industry, with a better product.